Facility management and the smart building in evolution: the changing reality of smart buildings in an increasingly connected day and age.

 Facility management as a discipline isn’t exactly new either.
 However, here as well many changes, including technological ones, have taken place.

-So, here we are, in an age where IoT, the integration of IT and OT (Operational Technology), big data analytics, cloud, AI and all these so-called third platform technologies and their several innovation accelerators drive digital transformation and also change the meaning and face of intelligent and smart buildings, giving direction to their evolutions with equally changing human and societal challenges.
-Time for a look at smart buildings and facility management in the scope of real estate, smart cities and the built environment overall, today and tomorrow.
+Taking into account the evolutions of the meaning of the terms smart buildings and facility management (it’s definitely not primarily about technology), both are increasingly seen in a context of IoT, the integration of IT and OT (Operational Technology), big data analytics, cloud, AI and all these so-called third platform technologies and their several innovation accelerators that drive digital transformation and also change the meaning and face of intelligent and smart buildings, giving direction to their evolutions with equally changing human and societal challenges.

-Smart building technology in the people, place, and process perspective
+Smart facility management in the people, place, process and connected technology perspective of the smart building

 Let’s start by telling you we love buildings.
 That’s not a joke.
 Have you ever considered what the possibility to live, work, sleep and whatnot in a building has really meant in the evolution of mankind?